LSSTDESC/imSim/doc/validation/diffraction.rst

 FFT Mode
 ^^^^^^^^

-Conceptionally, to model diffraction in FFT mode, the image is convolved with the PSF of the diffraction effect.
+Conceptually, to model diffraction in FFT mode, the image is convolved with the PSF of the diffraction effect.
 This is implemented by convolving the pattern for a single pixel with a subset of the pixels in the image.
 For each object a region of saturated pixels